JurgenMik/php_oop_Login/README.md

 *note class file names should start with a Capital letter

-Created A simple Sign up & Login Page with OOP "model" concept.
+Created A simple Sign up & Login Page using the OOP "model" concept.

 # php_oop_Login